galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 ### Gradle (Required for the Galasa zipped distribution)

-If you are installing the packaged version of Galasa, you will need to install Gradle version 6.8.2 which is used to build the Galasa software.
+If you are installing the Galasa zipped distribution, you need to install Gradle version 6.8.2 which is used to build the Galasa software.

 ### Docker (Required if using the Docker image in the Galasa zipped distribution)

-If you are installing the packaged version of Galasa and want to deploy the docker image provided in the package, you will need to install Docker version 20.10.2.
+If you are installing the Galasa zipped distribution and want to deploy the docker image provided in the package, you need to install Docker version 20.10.2.

 ### (Optional) A 3270 terminal emulator

-Although you do not need a 3270 emulator to run a galasa test (even if it tests a 3270 application) you can use one to explore Galasa Simbank, a simulated version of an application that helps you get acquainted with Galasa before connecting to a real mainframe to run your own tests.
+Although you do not need a 3270 emulator to run a Galasa test (even if it tests a 3270 application) you can use one to explore Galasa Simbank, a simulated version of an application that helps you get acquainted with Galasa before connecting to a real mainframe to run your own tests.
 There are many such emulators available but IBM's Personal Communications (PCOMM) is frequently used, as is IBM's Host on Demand software, which includes support for Windows, Linux and MacOS.

 ## Installing the Galasa plug-in